• Skip to primary navigation

 Cans in waterbath

-A beginners guide to using the water bath canning / preserving method.
-Equipment needed, why it is important and how to do it!
+A step by step guide to preserving food using the water bath canning / preserving method.
+A list of the equipment needed, why it is important and exactly how to do it!

 Cans in waterbath